phaserjs/phaser/README.md

 * The Health Game Object component has a new method: `setHealth` which allows you to set the exact health amount.
 This is now used by the `revive` function.
 * Text.useAdvancedWrap allows you to swap between the Basic and the Advanced word wrapping functions.
 In Advanced it will wrap long-words and condense and trim excess white space (thanks @soldoutactivist #1811)
 * The Grunt script has been updated to enhance the intro / outro and Pixi defaults.
 Pixi has been split into intro / outro and main blocks, so you can exclude its intro cleanly.
 The excludes are now bound, so if you exclude the Phaser UMD it will do the same for Pixi as well (thanks @spayton #2192)
+* ArcadePhysics.worldAngleToPointer will get the angle (in radians) between a display object and the pointer, taking all parent rotations into account (thanks @mattrick16 #2171)

 ### Updates